micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-Now as they were eating, Jesus took bread and, [^e]praising God, gave thanks _and_ asked Him to bless it to their use, and when He had broken it, He gave it to the disciples and said, Take, eat; this is My body.
+Now as they were eating, Jesus took bread and, praising God, gave thanks _and_ asked Him to bless it to their use, and when He had broken it, He gave it to the disciples and said, Take, eat; this is My body.